MarlinFirmware/MarlinDocumentation/_hardware/controllers.md

       description:

   - name: Smart Displays
     summary: A display with its own controller and custom protocol.
-    description: |
-      Displays like E3V2
-      More to come...
+Typically based on DWIN / DGUS.
     controllers:

     - name: DGUS_LCD_UI ORIGIN